Syriac Monasteries in Iraq

 The Monastery of Shapur in ‘Aqula (modern al-Kufa in southern Iraq).
 It was still populated in 605.

-The Monastery of Mar Sergius: Was located near a spring known as 'Ayn Gagga, in the desert between Takrit and Hit on the Euphrates river.
-It was built by Mar Marutha on the highway leading from the Tigris to the Euphrates.Â
+The Monastery of Mor Sergius: Was located near a spring known as 'Ayn Gagga, in the desert between Takrit and Hit on the Euphrates river.
+It was built by Mor Marutha of Takrit on the highway leading from the Tigris to the Euphrates.

 The Monastery of the Virgin in Takrit It is also known as Beth Ibro.

-The Monastery of the Virgin, built by the Syriac governor of Takrit, Ibrahim, son of Yeshu’, near the city in the seventh century.
+The Monastery of the Virgin: Built by the Syriac governor of Takrit, Ibrahim, son of Yeshu’, near the city in the seventh century.

 The Monastery of ‘Aluk in Takrit, from which came the Maphryono Sergius (872-883).

-A monastery in Sinjar, built by Saint Shim’un (Simon) d’Zaite, metropolitan of Harran (734).
+A monastery in Sinjar: Built by Saint Shim’un (Simon) d’Zaite, metropolitan of Harran (734).
 It was mentioned in his life story.

 A monastery near Jazirat Ibn ‘Umar, mentioned in the History of Maphryones in 1172.